azizkayumov/flashcard-maker-android/README.md

 7. Sorted view of sets
 8. Export/import flashcard sets as CSV files and share with your friends

-Old version has **250K+** downloads on Google Play:
+The old version on Google Play:
 [Flashcard Maker - Study Fast](https://play.google.com/store/apps/details?id=com.piapps.flashcard)

-This is a full re-write of old version in Kotlin.
+This is a full re-write of the old version in Kotlin.
 Feel free to send pull requests.